wp-plugins/google-maps-easy/readme.txt

 = Google Maps plugin Features =

 * Google Map builder in live mode
+* Unlimited number of map markers and locations
 * Map Markers with media description.
 Text, images, video, email, phone
 * Markers and Locations groups (clusterization)
-* Display google map markers with slider
+* Display google map markers with slider mode
 * Compatible with any mobile devices
-* Unlimited number of markers and locations
 * Add markers and locations by searching or coordinates
 * 100% customizable.
 All google map and markers options can be modified
 * Works with any WordPress themes